 How does Scripture address this issue? let us look to the book of Joshua for answers.
 In Joshua 22 the tribes of the Israelites have been given their allotment of land according to Joshua’s directions however the Reubenites, the Gadites and the half-tribe of Manasseh already had their allotment by Moses.
 Joshua blessed the Reubenites, the Gadites and the half-tribe of Manasseh and sends them back home on the other side of Jordan.
 Soon after an altar was erected by the Reubenites, the Gadites and the half-tribe of Manasseh.
 According to the scripture, it was an imposing alter, meaning it was clearly visible and probably massive in structure.
-When word got out that an altar was erected the whole assembly gathers at Shiloh to go to war, ironically because Shiloh means “rest”.
+When word got out that an altar was erected the whole assembly gathered at Shiloh to go to war, ironically because Shiloh means “rest”.
 They however sent Phinehas, son of a priest along with the head of families from each of the 10 tribes of Israel to access the matter.
 On arriving the Reubenites, the Gadites and the half-tribe of Manasseh disclosed that the alter was not erected as a rebellion to God but out of fear that future Israelites would dispossess them from their inheritance.
 Their argument was that the altar was erected as a witness to the distribution of land.
-This answer satisfied the convoy that when to investigate the matter.
+This answer satisfied the convoy that went to investigate the matter.
 Looking at this scripture we see how an unnecessary war was averted because the Israelites could access the situation by deploying resources to investigate the matter.

 This now brings us to the problem in today’s churches, resources are not being deployed to investigate and keep persons accountable for what they say.
 You can walk up to many pastors and elders and discredit anyone without fear of being called upon to give testimony in the midst of the accused.
 Absolute immunity is given to the accuser especially if the information is related directly to the leader or their ego.
 It is impossible to have a congregation in peace with each other when no one is accountable.